What Coffee Beans Does Starbucks Use for Espresso? (2026 Guide)

 2. Use Freshly Ground Coffee

 Grind the beans to a fine constancy, same to table salt.
-Don’t use pre-ground coffee if possible, you can use freshly ground beans to provide the best aroma and flavor.
+Don’t use pre-ground coffee if possible, you can use freshly ground beans to give the best aroma and flavor.

 3. Measure the Right Amount